De revolutionibus orbium coelestium: Ad lectorem

 Copernicus was hampered by his insistence on preserving the idea that celestial bodies had to travel in perfect circles — he "was still attached to classical ideas of circular motion around deferents and epicycles, and spheres."
 This was particularly troubling concerning the Earth because he "attached the Earth's axis rigidly to a Sun-centered sphere.
 The unfortunate consequence was that the terrestrial rotation axis then maintained the same inclination with respect to the Sun as the sphere turned, eliminating the seasons."
 To explain the seasons, he had to propose a third motion, "an annual contrary conical sweep of the terrestrial axis".
 It was not until the Great Comet of 1577, which moved as if there were no spheres to crash through, that the idea was challenged.
-In 1609, Johannes Kepler fixed Copernicus' theory by stating that the planets orbit the Sun not in circles, but ellipses.
+In 1609, Johannes Kepler modified Copernicus' theory by stating that the planets orbit the Sun not in circles, but ellipses.
 Only after Kepler's refinement of Copernicus' theory was the need for deferents and epicycles abolished.

 In his work, Copernicus "used conventional, hypothetical devices like epicycles...as all astronomers had done since antiquity. ...hypothetical constructs solely designed to 'save the phenomena' and aid computation".
 Ptolemy's theory contained a hypothesis about the epicycle of Venus that was viewed as absurd if seen as anything other than a geometrical device (its brightness and distance should have varied greatly, but they don't).
 "In spite of this defect in Ptolemy's theory, Copernicus' hypothesis predicts approximately the same variations."
 Because of the use of similar terms and similar deficiencies, Osiander could see "little technical or physical truth-gain" between one system and the other.
 It was this attitude towards technical astronomy that had allowed it to "function since antiquity, despite its inconsistencies with the principles of physics and the philosophical objections of Averroists."

 Writing Ad lectorem, Osiander was influenced by Pico della Mirandola's idea that humanity "orders [an intellectual] cosmos out of the chaos of opinions."
 From Pico's writings, Osiander "learned to extract and synthesize insights from many sources without becoming the slavish follower of any of them."
 The effect of Pico on Osiander was tempered by the influence of Nicholas of Cusa and his idea of coincidentia oppositorum.
 Rather than having Pico's focus on human effort, Osiander followed Cusa's idea that understanding the Universe and its Creator only came from divine inspiration rather than intellectual organization.
 From these influences, Osiander held that in the area of philosophical speculation and scientific hypothesis there are "no heretics of the intellect", but when one gets past speculation into truth-claims the Bible is the ultimate measure.
 By holding that Copernicianism was mathematical speculation, Osiander held that it would be silly to hold it up against the accounts of the Bible.